Shanahan-Suresh/segp-group4a-deep-learning-network/README.md

 ### Installing

-* This application is still in the development phase and does not have a launcher at the moment.
+* This Github repo does not include a launcher at this point in time

 ### Executing program

 * Ensure all necessary dependencies are installed on your machine
 * Download the repository as a zip file and extract to a suitable folder
+* Include the model found [here](https://drive.google.com/file/d/1pgMIKd2dN7HZ-_lpQyNB-QhS3Jka30Z1/view?usp=sharing) into the Models folder, rename it to 'PreInstalledModel'
-* Run the Mainscreen.py file
+* Run the finished_prototype.py file

 ## Authors